-Bore solvent such as Shooters Choice® or Hoppe's Bench Rest® (not regular) is recommended when cleaning your M1A bore.
+Bore solvent such as Shooters Choice[®] or Hoppe's Bench Rest[®] (not regular) is recommended when cleaning your M1A[TM] bore.
 Place rifle with sights down and run wet patch through the bore.
 Let soak for 20 to 30 minutes then run dry patches through bore until patch comes out clean.
 Use bronze bore brush sparingly to help loosen particles.
 NOTE: Put solvent on brush - not brush in solvent!
 Clean brush thoroughly afterward with gun scrubber, lighter fluid, etc. Good solvent will attack the brush.
+NOTE: Notice some solvents can destroy barrel.
+Check with manufacturer for soaking time.